-6. Jason Natural Dandruff Relief – Sulfur Shampoo for Seborrheic Dermatitis
+6. Jason Natural Dandruff Relief – Sulfur

 This goes hand in hand with the suggestion from the previous section.
 This shampoo takes both sulfur and salicylic acid and combines them into one single shampoo formula.
-The smell of this shampoo is quite off-putting and will make your hair smell like rotten eggs for a while.
-Which would obviously be worse if your hair is longer.
+The smell of this shampoo is quite off-putting and will make your hair smell like rotten eggs for a while, which would obviously be worse if your hair is longer.

 The sulfur and the salicylic acid act as a perfect team.
-One acts to effectively remove build up and scales, while the other does the dirty work and fights the yeast/fungus.
+One acts to effectively remove build-up and scales, while the other does the dirty work and fights the yeast/fungus.

 Are Sulfur Based Shampoo Safe

-Both of the ingredients in the Jason shampoo (salicylic acid and sulphur) are of natural origin and have been used for centuries.
+Both of the ingredients in the Jason shampoo (salicylic acid and sulfur) are of natural origin and have been used for centuries.
 They have strong safety data and I would consider them to be one of the safest products listed here (while still being extremely effective).

 The only potential safety concern I have is the very bad smell.
 Which can be dangerous when going out, as it could detour people away from you.

 They seem to work and actually quite wonderful.
 In my experience, the results were on par with Head and Shoulders.
 The results obtained from this shampoo also appear to stay around for longer than any of the others listed here.
 There is a ton of praise for this shampoo on many of the different online retailers (the bad ratings are typically from people who either have not used it consistently enough or can’t stand the smell).